lolismek/AroTranslate/README.md

 # The first neural machine translation system for the Aromanian Language

+!!!
+This documentation is old, and the project evolved since.
+For more information, please see our paper: (link soon), on track for publication.

 Aromanian is an endagered Romance language spoken in the Balkans, similar to Romanian.
 We present the first comprehensive Aromanian Translator, a 100k+ sentences aromanian - romanian corpus, and other deliverables, in support of the Aromanian tongue and its speakers.
 <div align="center">